Shivg2901/zapier-prototype/frontend/README.md

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.

+## Summary

+This guide explains how to set up and run a Next.js project created with `create-next-app`.
+Start the development server with `npm`, `yarn`, `pnpm`, or `bun`, and access the app at [http://localhost:3000](http://localhost:3000).
+Edit `app/page.tsx` to see live updates.
+The project includes font optimization using `next/font`.
+For more details, check the [Next.js documentation](https://nextjs.org/docs).
+Deployment is easiest via the [Vercel Platform](https://vercel.com/new).